 - Pelvic Floor Dysfunction

-FM is not a widely-used therapy in South Africa, but it has been accepted and used with great enthusiasm overseas for many years.
-Therapists have to be specially-trained in order to recognise the indications, as well as on how to evaluate what treatment needs to be applied for each patient.
+FM is becoming a more widely used therapy in South Africa, after having been accepted and used with great enthusiasm overseas for many years.
+Therapists have to be specially trained in order to recognise the indications, as well as on how to evaluate what treatment needs to be applied for each patient.

 Fiona Lamberti and Shelagh Green at the Woodmead Practice of Lamberti Physiotherapy have both participated in two specialist courses with international instructors and have experienced successes in using this methodology with long term sufferers.
-If this course of action interests you, use our handy appointment form to book a consultation.
+If this course of action interests you, use our quick and easy appointment form to book a consultation at your nearest Lamberti Physiotherapy Practice.